wemsteral/vatCalcReact/README.md

 The COOK Vat Calculator takes two values as input, and upon submission, displays the total of those two values, the amount of tax and the grand total; the former two combined.

 Extra features:

-A reset button to make all displayed totals go to zero The ability to change the country in question, via drop down box.
+- A reset button to make all displayed totals go to zero.
+- The ability to change the country in question, via drop down box.
-Changing currency symbols depending on choice of country.
+- Changing currency symbols depending on choice of country.
-Changing visible tax rate.
+- Changing visible tax rate.
-COOK styling!
+- COOK styling!

 # How do I use it?